Microsoft Syntex - SharePoint Advanced Management overview

 Advanced access policies for secure content collaboration

-Restricted access control for SharePoint sites - You can restrict the access of a SharePoint site and its content only to the members of Microsoft 365 group connected to the site.
-Users who are not in the Microsoft 365 group won't have access even if they previously had site access permissions to a file.
+Restrict SharePoint site access - You can restrict the access of a SharePoint site and its content only to the members of Microsoft 365 group (for group-connected sites) or a security group (for non-group connected sites).
+Users who aren't in the specified groups won't have access to site content even if they previously had site access permissions or a file sharing link.

-Restricted access control policy for OneDrive - You can limit OneDrive access to members of a specific security group if you want to allow only certain users to have access.
+Restrict OneDrive service access - You can limit OneDrive access to members of a specific security group if you want to allow only certain users to have access.
 Even if other users outside of these security groups are licensed for OneDrive, they won't have access to their own OneDrive or any shared OneDrive content.

-Conditional access policy for SharePoint sites and OneDrive - With Azure Active Directory authentication context, you can enforce more stringent access conditions when users access SharePoint sites.
-Authentication contexts can be directly applied to sites or used with sensitivity labels to connect Azure AD conditional access policies to labeled sites.
+Conditional access policy for SharePoint sites and OneDrive - With Microsoft Entra authentication context, you can enforce more stringent access conditions when users access SharePoint sites.
+Authentication contexts can be directly applied to sites or used with sensitivity labels to connect Microsoft Entra Conditional Access policies to labeled sites.

 Secure SharePoint document libraries - When SharePoint is enabled for sensitivity labels, you can configure a default label for document libraries.
 Then, any new files uploaded to that library, or existing files edited in the library will have that label applied if they don't already have a sensitivity label, or they have a sensitivity label but with lower priority.